Financial Architecture: Modeling for Scrutiny and Scale

 - Clean terms beat high valuations.
 Structure accumulates; toxic terms compound across rounds.

 With your financial model architected, you need to communicate it compellingly.
-In the next chapter, we'll explore Pitch Deck Architecture—the narrative structure that converts investor attention into term sheets.
+In the next chapter, we will explore Pitch Deck Architecture--the narrative structure that converts investor attention into term sheets.

 Market Analysis & VC Trends (2025-2026)